ansys/ansys-sphinx-theme/doc/source/coding_style.rst

 Using ``pytest`` Fixtures
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-To define a set up sequence before the ``doctest`` run or before a given
+To define a setup sequence before the ``doctest`` run or before a given
 module is tested, ``pytest`` fixtures can be used.
 Fixtures allow docstring
-examples to access shared objects, so there is no need to repeat the set
+examples to access shared objects, so there is no need to repeat the setup
-up in each example.
+in each example.

 ``pytest`` fixtures can defined in a ``conftest.py`` file next to the source
 code.
 The following example shows a fixture that is run automatically for